Protecting military readiness and the iconic gopher tortoise at the same time

 Credit Strategy Looks to Add More Outdoor Recreation Opportunities

-Tifton, Ga. – There isn’t a military base for 50 miles, but the Army plays a critical role at the Alapaha River Wildlife Management Area.
+Tifton, Georgia – There isn’t a military base for 50 miles, but the Army plays a critical role at the Alapaha River Wildlife Management Area.

 A first-in-the-nation conservation plan, crafted by the U.S. Department of Defense, U.S. Fish and Wildlife Service (Service) and wildlife agencies in Alabama, Florida, Georgia and South Carolina, protects at-risk gopher tortoises here while helping military bases to continue training and testing missions across the tortoise’s Southern turf.